adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 > Or if they're using a touch device, simply flicking backwards and forwards in that easy way that we've all become used to. **What you do is you take that, and you fucking well leave it alone.**

-Letting things stack naturally like this is an excellent start.
-Not only does this embrace the way the web works&mdash;not only does it make access remarkably easy&mdash;it's also extremely performant.
+Letting things stack naturally is an excellent start.
+Not only does this embrace the way the web works&mdash;and not only does it make access remarkably easy&mdash;it's also performant.

 But letting things stack isn't our only option.
 We can chunk stuff across multiple pages.
 Once pages have little on them, the page refresh "problem" is no longer a problem.
 Pages are fast by default and by design.

-With regards to long complex forms (or even shortish ones for that matter) there is the [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) pattern which I've spoken and written about before.
+With regards to long complex forms (or even shortish ones for that matter) we can use [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) which I've spoken and written about before.

 In fact I talk about it so much at work, that I'm even starting to do my own head in with it.
 I dread to ask my colleagues what they think of my repetitive verbal abuse.
 Importantly this pattern isn't reserved for forms.

-For example, imagine a product page containing 10 high-res photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews or what have you.
+For example, imagine a product page containing 10 high-resolution photos, a description, an add to basket form, dimensions, shipping information, related products, ratings, comments, and reviews etc.

-Typically, the images are collapsed down into a carousel.
+Typically, the images are collapsed into a carousel.
 Instead, load up one image and include a *show all* link.
-Clicking this link would naturally show a page with all the images on it.
+Clicking this would show a page with all the images on it.
 This uses the natural building blocks of the web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).

-This keeps the product page fast.
-No images, means no need for a carousel.
-No carousel means far less code.
+This results in a fast product page as there are less images and no need for a complex code ridden carousel.

 The image page is fast too.
 And again no carousel is needed.
 Use the inherent scrolling behaviour to browse the images with ease.